RauchDavis13/Challenge-2/README.md

 - Project: Build a ground up website.
 Make the theme a "self portfolio" of information About Me, examples of My Work and Contact information.
 Also include links in the header to connect to About Me, My Work and Contact Me.
 Include a picture of myself and personalized styling.
 Have page's styling be variable to various media.

 - Lessons Learned: Many...
 Positioning certain elements were challenging.
 For the header, I wanted to use an existing pic of my motorcycle, but align a slice of it to feature the Harley Davidson emblem and the kayaker.
 For the <div> just underneath the header, also had to fine tune positioning to feature a slice of the pic used.
 The main <div>'s ".sub-box" class, the <div> ".side" class and the separate <div>'s for About Me, etc., taught me about positioning elements using Flex styling.
 Challenging....
 Still not complete, as I need to provide more examples of My Work, however a <div> exists for this already.
 I spent too much time focusing on styling vs focusing on the mission.
 However, in that process learned more refined shadowing techniques for text-shadow.
 Lastly, lesson learned using GitHub.
 My first submission somehow wound up containging the README.MD from Challenge 1.
+Also, didn't realize the code had to be cleaned up.
 Hence, this resubmission.

 ## Coding